 Absence due to Religious Belief: Any student in an educational or vocational training institution who is unable because of his/her religious beliefs to attend class or to participate in any examination, study or work requirement on a particular day shall be excused from any such examination or study or work requirement, and shall be provided with an opportunity to make up such examination, study or work requirement that he/she may have missed because of such absence on any particular day; provided, however, that such a makeup examination or work shall not create an unreasonable burden on such school.
 The institution for making available to the said student such opportunity shall charge no fees of any kind.
 No adverse or prejudicial effects shall result to the student because of his/her availing himself/herself of the provisions of this section.
 Section 2B, Chapter 151C, Massachusetts General Law.

 Absences for Pregnancy or Childbirth: In accordance with Title IX of the Educational Amendments of 1972, absences due to pregnancy or related conditions, including recovery from childbirth, shall be excused for as long as the student’s doctor deems the absences to be medically necessary.
 When the student returns to the College she shall be reinstated to the status she held when the leave began, which includes the opportunity to make up any missed work.
 The College may offer the student alternatives to making up missed work, such as retaking a semester, taking part in on-line instruction, or allowing the student additional time in a program to continue at the same pace and finish at a later date.
-For more information, please contact Cheryl Rogers, JD, Director of Human Resources and Title IX Coordinator at (413) 755-4454 or firstname.lastname@example.org.
+For more information please contact John W. Harmon, Director of Human Resources/Title IX Coordinator at (413) 755-4455 or firstname.lastname@example.org.